kiwiirc/webircgateway/README.md

 * `./webircgateway.sh run` will run the project from sources

 ### Running
 Once compiled and you have a config file set, run `./websocketgateway --config=config.conf` to start the gateway server.
-You may reload the configuration file without any downtime by sending SIGHUP to the process.
+You may reload the configuration file without restarting the server (no downtime!) by sending SIGHUP to the process, `kill -1 <pid of webircgateway>`.

 ### TODO
 Several TODO items are added to the Github issue tracker.